StudiousCoder/ets2mp_mods/README.txt

 \build\ETS2\1.17
 \build\ETS2\1.18

-While you should experience any problems using a module 'compiled' for an earlier version, versions target to your current version might have some optimalisations.
+While you shouldn't experience any problems using a module 'compiled' for an earlier version, versions target to your current version might have some optimalisations.